Absence of Unruh effect in polymer quantization: Introduction

 Polymer quantization \cite{Ashtekar:2002sn,Halvorson-2004-35}, the quantization method used in loop quantum gravity \cite{Ashtekar:2004eh,Rovelli2004quantum,Thiemann2007modern}, differs from Schrodinger quantization in several important ways when applied to a mechanical system.
 Firstly, apart from \emph{Planck constant} $\hbar$, it contains a new dimension-full parameter.
 In the context of quantum gravity, this new scale would correspond to \emph{Planck length} $L_p = \sqrt{\hbar G/c^3}$, where $G$ is Newton's constant of gravitation and $c$ is the speed of light.
 Secondly, instead of both, only one of the position and momentum is represented directly as an \emph{elementary operator} in the kinematical Hilbert space.
 The second operator is represented as exponential of its classical counterpart.
 These features together with a \emph{distinct} kinematical inner product make polymer quantization unitarily \emph{inequivalent} to Schrodinger quantization \cite{Ashtekar:2002sn}.
 Therefore, in principle, polymer quantization can lead to a different set of results compared to those from Schrodinger quantization.

 In the standard derivation of Unruh effect \emph{i.e.} using Fock quantization, the field operator is expressed in terms of \emph{creation} and \emph{annihilation} operators of different Fourier modes.
 Each of these modes behaves as a \emph{mechanical} system corresponding to a decoupled harmonic oscillator and is quantized using Schrodinger method.
 In polymer quantization of these modes, the notions of creation and annihilation operators are \emph{not} available.
 Therefore, we employ here a new method in which Unruh effect is derived using \emph{energy spectrum} of these modes for both Fock and polymer quantizations.
-Further, we show that Unruh effect is \emph{absent} in the case of polymer quantization.
+Subsequently, we show that Unruh effect disappears in the case of polymer quantization when one removes the associated integral regulator.
+We also comment on certain criticism and discuss few key issues related to the above result.